Contents

 My personal opinion on Veeam:

-Veeam may be the most popular backup solution on this list – it is one of the most popular ones, at the very least.
-It may be focusing quite a lot on its VM-related backup capabilities, but the solution itself is also suitable for working to some extent with other environments – physical, cloud, applications, and more.
-It is a fast and scalable solution that has plenty to offer to practically every possible client type – from small startups and companies to massive enterprises.
-At the same time, it can be quite tricky to learn all of its capabilities, security levels may be questionable, and the pricing of the solution is well above the market average.
+Veeam may be the most well-known backup solution on this list; at least, it is one of the most popular..
+It may focus on its VM-related backup capabilities, but the solution itself is also suitable for working to some extent in other environments: physical, cloud, applications, and more.
+It is a fast and scalable solution that has plenty to offer to practically every possible client type, from small startups and companies to massive enterprises.
+At the same time, it can be quite tricky to master all of its capabilities; security levels may be questionable;and its price is well above the market average.

 Bacula Enterprise

-Bacula Enterprise is a highly reliable backup and recovery software that presents various functions like data backup, recovery, data protection, disaster recovery capabilities and more.
-It offers especially high security and is mainly targeted at medium enterprises and larger Bacula provides an unusually large range of different features, from various storage types and easy setup to low deployment costs and extra-fast data recovery times.
-It can work with practically any (well over 34) Linux distributions (Debian, Ubuntu, etc.), and a lot of other operating systems, too, like Microsoft, MacOS X, Solaris, and more.
-Bacula also has a unique modular architecture that gives even further significant protection against ransomware and other attacks.
-It offers a choice (or combination) of both command line and Web-based GUI’s.
-Its very strong range of security features and many additional high performance, enterprise-grade technologies such as advanced deduplication, compression and additional backup levels make it a favorite among HPC and mission-critical, demanding enterprises.
-The licensing model also avoids charging per data volume, which makes it especially attractive to MSPs, ISVs, Telcos, Military and Research establishments, large data centers and governmental organizations.
+Bacula Enterprise is a highly reliable backup and recovery software that includes various functions, such as data backup, recovery, data protection, disaster recovery capabilities and more.
+It offers exceptionally high security and is best suited to medium enterprises and larger.
+Bacula provides an unusually large range of different features, from various storage types and easy setup to low deployment costs and extra-fast data recovery times.
+It can work with practically any (well over 34) Linux distributions (Debian, Ubuntu, etc.), and many other operating systems, too, including Microsoft, MacOS X, Solaris, and more.
+Bacula’s unique modular architecture provides even greater protection against ransomware and other attacks.
+It offers a choice (or combination) of both command-line and Web-based GUI’s.
+Its strong range of security features and many additional high performance, enterprise-grade technologies, such as advanced deduplication, compression, and additional backup levels make it a favorite among HPC and mission-critical, demanding enterprises.
+The licensing model does not charge per data volume, making it especially attractive to MSPs, ISVs, Telcos, Military and Research establishments, large data centers, and governmental organizations.

 Customer ratings: